Erica Matteson, RHIA, Program Coordinator

 Health information technology (HIT) professionals play a key role in the planning, implementation, and management of the electronic health record (EHR), and with today’s growing reliance on computer-based records, this profession has become one of the fastest-growing in the nation.
 HIT professionals are educated in the leadership and management of health information, and are considered the custodians of health information.
 In this career, your primary function will be to make sure all the medical information collected about an individual is complete, accurate, and protected, while, at the same time, readily available for health care providers when it is needed.
 Alfred State offers an online Associate in Applied Science degree in health information technology, which combines a profession in health care with information technology.
 As an HIT professional, you will be responsible for maintaining components of health information systems consistent with medical, legal, accreditation, and regulatory requirements of the health care delivery system.
 You will also maintain, collect, and analyze data crucial to the delivery of quality patient care.

-Students complete non-paid professional practice experiences (PPEs) in the Health Information Department of an acute care facility (160 hours) in their study.
+Students complete non-paid professional practice experiences (PPEs) in the Health Information Department of a health care facility (160 hours) in their study.
 PPE arrangements are made in consultation with each student to identify locations considered to be within a reasonable distance.
 Students are not a substitute for paid staff during PPEs, which means they are expected to receive appropriate supervision and mentoring during completion of all tasks.
 The professional practical experience (PPE) includes the completion of on-site hours in the Health Information Management (HIM) Department of a hospital (or other health care facility) with adequate facilities to provide varied work opportunities in HIM.